-As Industry 4.0 is critical to developing Ireland's manufacturing sector while helping to maintain it competitiveness.
+Industry 5.0 will be critical to developing Ireland's manufacturing sector while helping to maintain it competitiveness.
 Standards are a key enabler for the digitisation of the manufacturing industry.
-Ensuring that Ireland is at the forefront of emerging technologies, they help provide indigenous companies and academia with a voice on the European and International Standardization Platforms.
-As manufacturing processes are now being digitized there is a significant opportunity for Ireland and NSAI to help shape the future of the sector which is heavily dependent on standards.
+Ensuring that Ireland is at the forefront of emerging technologies, they will help provide indigenous companies and academia with a voice on the European and International Standardisation Platforms.
+As manufacturing processes are now being digitised there is a significant opportunity for Ireland and NSAI to help shape the future of the sector which is heavily dependent on standards.

-According to the Central Statistics Office figures, in 2019 the industrial economy in Ireland contributed more than one third of Gross Value Added (GVA) 34.9% vs. the EU average of 19.7% while the previous year performance shows a continuation of 35.1% vs. EU average of 19.5%.
-The top 10 industrial enterprises accounted for 51.7% of all production in Ireland in 2019.
-While the top 50 industrial enterprises in Ireland represented 75.4% of the overall NSV with a value of €101.5 billion 1.
+According to the Central Statistics Office figures, in 2024, the industrial economy in Ireland contributed more than one third of Gross Value Added (GVA), with a contribution of 36.2% compared to the EU average of 20.1%1.
+This shows a slight increase from the previous year's performance of 35.8% versus the EU average of 19.9%1.
+The top 10 industrial enterprises accounted for 52.3% of all production in Ireland in 20241.
+Meanwhile, the top 50 industrial enterprises in Ireland represented 76.1% of the overall Net Sales Value (NSV), with a value of €105.8 billion1.

-This Consultative Committee have the opportunity for additional representation in the standardization programme by National Technical Bodies, against the background of national importance and developments in the sector.
+This Consultative Committee will have the opportunity for additional representation in the standardisation programme by National Technical Bodies, against the background of national importance and developments in the sector.